MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/order/MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide.md

 Secondly, the product-independent information of the framework focuses on a model of a particular Cantata or Sonata functionality and is agnostic to any of the product specifications.
-For example, this standard is describing the Product Order model and operations that allow performing quoting of any product that is aligned with either MEF or custom product specifications.
+For example, this standard is describing the Product Order model and operations that allow ordering of any product that is aligned with either MEF or custom product specifications.
 Finally, the product-specific information part of the framework focuses on MEF product specifications that define business-relevant attributes and requirements for trading MEF subscriber and MEF operator services.